top of page

 What is Diabetes Mellitus?

 Diabetes is a condition where the blood glucose levels are very high.
 It occurs when the pancreas do not produce enough insulin or when the body is not responding to the insulin properly.
 It is a lifestyle disorder which is chronic and it affects people of all ages.
+This article will explore the types, causes, symptoms, and effective management strategies for diabetes mellitus.

 Types of Diabetes: